 Browse our specialists and get the care you need.Find a Doctor & Schedule

 Proper skin care is important for people with lymphedema because a skin infection can worsen lymphedema symptoms.
 Your doctor may recommend that you apply an antiseptic lotion, which kills bacteria, on small cuts to avoid infection.
-He or she may also advise moisturizing your skin at least once a day, especially on the affected limb.
+Moisturizing your skin at least once a day, especially on the affected limb, may be helpful.
 Using a lotion that has a low pH level can reduce bacteria, in addition to soothing dry, cracked skin.

 Additional recommendations may include wearing gloves when gardening, cooking, or doing housework, and, if you have lymphedema in a leg or foot, never walking barefoot, especially outdoors.
-When you need blood drawn or your blood pressure measured, make sure healthcare professionals know to avoid using the affected limb.
+When you need blood drawn or your blood pressure measured, your healthcare provider avoids using the affected limb, if possible.

 Experts at NYU Langone recommend applying insect repellent to prevent bug bites and using sunscreen with an SPF of 30 or higher to avoid sunburn when outdoors.
 Use an electric razor when shaving underarms or legs to reduce the risk of cuts and infection in the area of swelling.
 Use a thimble when sewing, and do not cut cuticles during manicures; gently push them back instead.

 Because high temperatures can promote swelling in your limbs, avoid hot baths, saunas, and steam rooms.

 Your doctor may recommend not wearing anything that feels too restrictive, unless prescribed.
 Tight shoes and pants, for example, can worsen symptoms by constricting your arm or leg.
 It’s also important not to wear jewelry that restricts your wrists or fingers.
 Bras should be supportive but not tight, and you should use the unaffected arm to carry your handbag.